Bardown26/Grunt-Starter-Theme/README.md

 > git clone https://github.com/Bardown26/wordpress-starter.git
 ```

-Move the files from the repo to the root.
+Move the files from the repo folder to the root.
 ```Shell
 > mv wordpress-starter/* .
 ```